btcguide/btcguide.github.io/_pages/known-issues/hosted/casa.md

 ---

 {% include hosted/utxo_privacy.md %}
-Casa is neat in that they will allow you to signup without showing any government documents, and in extreme cases potentially even your name.
+Casa is unique in that they will allow you to signup without giving them any government documents, and in extreme cases potentially even sharing your name.

 {% include hosted/spof.md %}